-This section provides a brief overview of Atlantic shark management relative to the proposed action.
+This section provides a brief overview of Atlantic shark management relative to this action.
 More detail regarding the history of Atlantic shark management can be found in Chapter 3 of this document.

-NOAA Fisheries finalized the first FMP for Sharks of the Atlantic Ocean in 1993 (1993 FMP: 58 FR 21931, April 26, 1993).
+NOAA Fisheries finalized the first FMP for Sharks of the Atlantic Ocean in 1993 (1993 FMP) (58 FR 21931, April 26, 1993).
 The 1993 FMP established many of the management measures still in place today including permitting and reporting requirements, management complexes, commercial quotas, and recreational bag limits.
-NOAA Fisheries then revised the 1993 FMP to include swordfish and tunas in the 1999 FMP for Atlantic Tunas, Swordfish, and Sharks (1999 FMP: 64 FR 29090, May 28, 1999), later amended in 2003 (Amendment 1: 68 FR 74746, December 24, 2003).
-In 2006, NOAA Fisheries consolidated the Atlantic Tunas, Swordfish, and Shark FMP and its amendments with the Atlantic Billfish FMP and its amendments into the 2006 Consolidated HMS FMP.
-Since then, 14 amendments to the 2006 Consolidated HMS FMP have been made or proposed.
+NOAA Fisheries then revised the 1993 FMP to include swordfish and tunas in the 1999 FMP for Atlantic Tunas, Swordfish, and Sharks (1999 FMP) (64 FR 29090, May 28, 1999), later amended in 2003 (Amendment 1) (68 FR 74746, December 24, 2003).
+In 2006, NOAA Fisheries consolidated the Atlantic Tunas, Swordfish, and Shark FMP and its amendments with the Atlantic Billfish FMP and its amendments into the 2006 Consolidated HMS FMP (71 FR 58058, October 2, 2006).
+Since then, 15 amendments to the 2006 Consolidated HMS FMP have been made or proposed.

-Amendment 1 to the 1999 FMP established regulatory criteria, codified at § 635.34(c), for adding or removing a shark from the prohibited shark species group.
+Amendment 1 to the 1999 FMP established regulatory criteria, codified at 50 CFR § 635.34(c), for adding or removing a shark from the prohibited shark species group.
 Relevant to this proposed action, § 635.34(c) provides that NOAA Fisheries may add species to the prohibited shark species group if the species is determined to meet at least two of the following four criteria: